Eaton Fire Lawsuit News & Updates

 Eaton Fire Lawsuit News

 Eaton Fire cases have been assigned to Judge Laura A. Seigle in Los Angeles Superior Court.
-Judge Seigle will oversee the lawsuits that have already been filed on behalf of dozens of families and those that continue to be filed against SCE.
-We expect that thousands of lawsuits will ultimately be filed against SCE.
+Judge Seigle will oversee the lawsuits that have already been filed on behalf of thousands of families and those that continue to be filed against SCE.
+We expect that thousands more lawsuits will continue to be filed against SCE.
+Read more news and updates below:

 March 21, 2025: Corey Gibbs Fire Lawyers’ Amanda Riddle Appointed to Leadership in SCE Eaton Fire Lawsuits

-We’re proud to share that Judge Seigle has appointed Amanda Riddle to serve as liaison counsel on behalf of individual Plaintiffs where she will serve as one of three attorneys that is responsible for coordinating with all parties involved in the litigation.
+We’re proud to share that Judge Seigle has appointed Amanda Riddle to serve as liaison counsel on behalf of individual Plaintiffs.
+She will serve as one of three attorneys that is responsible for coordinating with all parties involved in the litigation.
 Corey Gibbs Fire Lawyers is part of the steering committee that will work with liaison counsel to conduct discovery and prepare cases for trial.

 March 17, 2025: First Case Management Conference for Eaton Fire Cases